 Hi, I'm [Name].
-This is my channel about X, Y, and Z that you can use to grow your business.
+This is my channel about increasing your sales, effectively targeting your audience, and growing an email list that you can use to grow your business.

-If you're a marketer who wants to learn X to get [result, i.e. more traffic to your site], subscribe to my channel.
+If you're a marketer who wants to learn marketing strategies to get [result, i.e., more traffic to your site], subscribe to my channel.

-My channel publishes videos that focus on X, Y, and Z. If that sounds like it could be helpful for you, please join me!
+My channel publishes videos that focus on storytelling content that connects X, shows you how to infuse your authenticity in your brand, and gives you a marketing strategy that feels organic.
+If that sounds like it could be helpful for you, please join me!

 Alternatively, you can craft a YouTube description that describes what your company does from a third-person point of view, like this one: